 Importantly, respect for popular prejudice isn’t just a demand of prudence.
 It reflects a genuine appreciation of the wisdom latent within popular opinion.
 Bill Buckley’s famous quip that he would rather submit our government to the first 100 names in the Boston phone book than to the Harvard faculty was not simply a denunciation of our elite.
 It was a reflection of the close connection between popular prejudice and the truth.
 In the case of immigration, for example, the bipartisan refusal to engage with popular discontent wasn’t just politically unwise.
 It was a major mistake as a matter of public policy.

 With an academic and professional class increasingly detached from these founts of popular wisdom and common sense, we risk falling victim to the ideology of a self-contained clique.
-While more radical reforms like sortition as a means of political selection might be a bridge too far, such proposals are built on a powerful logic.
 If a class of people or a set of views is systematically ignored, the merits of their beliefs are easily overlooked.
 Their genuine grievances go unanswered, challenging popular trust in government and undermining the public weal.

-As the anti-federalists were quick to point out during the ratification debates, a ruling class that in no way resembles the country loses its legitimacy and is more inclined to govern in the interest of the narrow, ruling class it does represent.
+As the anti-federalists were quick to point out during the ratification debates, a ruling class that fails to resemble the country loses its legitimacy and is more inclined to govern in the interest of the narrow, ruling class it does represent.
 More recently, Jane Mansbridge has revived the case for descriptive representation.
 As she argues, being represented by people like you is a valuable means of keeping the government responsive to the opinions and interests of a wider share of the country.

 What then is to be done?
 An indispensable first step is a renaissance of legislative authority.
 As Richard Reinsch argues, a Congress willing to reassert its constitutional powers will go a long way in restoring a more deliberative tenor to our politics.
 Reforms within the Congress will help as well.
 Rauch and Wittes’ call for greater secrecy in legislative deliberations reflects a genuine need for more independence from constant public oversight.
 At the same time, devolving political decision-making to more local levels of government is needed to restore mediating institutions between the citizens and Washington.
 Most overlooked, however, is the need to re-train a people that is losing its taste and its capacity for judgment.
 As all aspects of our society grow increasingly rigid and routinized, our social institutions no longer provide a sorely needed education in practical wisdom.
 There is no quick fix to that problem.
 It demands a broader cultural shift in favor of more humane workplaces and deliberative social institutions.